ghollisjr/cl-ana/README.txt

 do not really deserve to be written to disk, but are still helpful for describing a computation (e.g. applying filters or defining a new structure for a subset of data).

+Any fields from the source table are available as long as they are not shadowed by stating them in the call to push-fields in the ltab definition.